 - verify a picture of a driver's license of other photo ID submitted by the parent and then comparing that photo to a second photo submitted by the parent, using facial recognition technology

-- sign a consent form and send it back to company via fax, mail, or electronic scan;
+- sign a consent form and send it back to the company via fax, mail, or electronic scan;

 - call a toll-free number staffed by trained personnel;